SevenSecrets/CV/README.md

 ## Freddie Smith Hughes

 Recent graduate of an Undergraduate degree in History who is respecialising in Software Development.
-I have been dabbling in programming and development since I was a teenager.
+I have been dabbling in programming and development since I was a teenager in addition to formal training.

 ## Skills

 #### Experienced Researcher
-Having studied History at university, I am experienced in research and switching career paths into software development has helped to hone those skills for non-academic purposes as I have had to pick up new skills quickly.
+Having studied History at university, I am experienced in research.
+Switching career paths into software development has meant utilising those skills in a new way.

 #### Dedicated Learner
-Changing career tracks to Software Development has made it necessary for me to be able to learn quickly and practically while working.
-I am used to picking up skills and new technologies by building new projects with them.
+Changing my focus to Software Development has made it necessary for me to be able to learn quickly and practically, on the job.
+I am good at picking up skills and new technologies through hands-on experience of building new projects.

 ## Education